Whats the news today-

 In a divorce proceeding, each side must be served with the proper paperwork that then must be filed with the court.
 It may be possible for both parties to agree to put their divorce on hold or withdraw their petition before the other party responds.
 In some cases, a judge may have discretion as to whether or not a divorce should proceed if both parties agree to make their marriage work after filing their papers.

 Often, a couple will try to make their relationship work for the sake of their children.
-It is usually in a child’s interest to have both parents in his or her life, which means that both parents will still have to see and talk to each other.
+It is usually in a child’s best interest to have both parents in his or her life, which means that both parents will still have to see and talk to each other.
 Therefore, it may be easier to stay together if it can be done.

 Can a divorce be prevented?
 While possible, it is unlikely unless both parties agree to that happening.
 In many cases, it is better to recognize that the relationship is over and try to preserve whatever may be left of it for that individual’s sake as well as the sake of any children that the couple may have had.
 If you don’t have a divorce lawyer currently hired, consider speaking to our NYC divorce attorneys today.